Real Estate Blog

 Real Estate Links, Tutorials, and Articles — Quick Takes

 If you are shopping for a mortgage, this seems to be an excellent site that covers just about every aspect of mortgages.
 It explains, concisely and clearly, just about everything you would need to know about mortgages, and includes many calculators and Excel spreadsheets to help in finding the lowest cost mortgage available.

 Real estate funds are doing well.
 The average real estate fund was up 36.6% in the past year, but can it last?

 MONEY Magazine: Closing cost scams - Mar.
 29, 2006

 Discusses the many fees needed to be paid at a real estate closing — title insurance, settlement fees, appraisal fees, processing fees, document-preparation fees and others, as well as charges paid by the seller, like your broker's commission.
 Illustrates many scams to increase the broker's or the lender's bottom line, such as kickbacks from title insurance companies to the broker or the lender that recommended them.

 MSN Money - Insurers keep a secret history of your home

 Insurers are using the Comprehensive Loss Underwriting Exchange, or CLUE, database to drop or deny coverage based on a home's history of claims or damage reports.
-Used previously to find fraud and consumers who file numerous claims, insurers are now using this database to exclude greater risks, especially if a claim or even a report from the homeowner, indicates that the home may be susceptible to water damage or flooding.
+Used previously to find fraud and consumers who file many claims, insurers are now using this database to exclude greater risks, especially if a claim or even a report from the homeowner, indicates that the home may be susceptible to water damage or flooding.